camilosw/flash-messages/README.md

 for situations where multiple flash message areas are desired.
 This may be the case with complex layouts or when constructing packages with their own views containing flash messages.

+The following configuration may be improved via the up and coming `meteor-ui` project, but for now, based on `meteor` circa <b>0.7.x</b> the following may be used:

 Include the template somewhere in your index.html file:
 ```javascript
   {{> flashMessages myFlashIdHelper}}